chamara64/Batocera-PS2-Game-Settings/README.md

 *python start.py*

 # known issue
-if a game refuses to start and reverts back to the EmulaionStation menu, try deleting its folder in "pcsx2_custom_configs/games/" and start the game again.
+If a game refuses to start and reverts back to the EmulaionStation menu, try deleting its folder in "pcsx2_custom_configs/games/" and start the game again.